Skip to content

 To generate text embeddings, simply import the OramaProxy class, initialize it, and call the generateEmbeddings method:

-import { OramaProxy } from "@oramacloud/client";
+import { OramaProxy } from "@oramacloud/secure-proxy";

 const proxy = new OramaProxy({